NHSDigital/coyote/.github/CONTRIBUTING.md

 ### I have implemented a new feature

 If you have implemented a new feature, this is also excellent.
 Please open a pull request.
 Include a description of the feature, and please do make sure there's a test that demonstrates the feature.
-But be aware that there may need to be some discussion before it is can be merged.
+But be aware that there may need to be some discussion before it can be merged.

 ## How to navigate this repository